- What is work-study?

 Work-study, as with other types of aid, is awarded based on the availability of funds and academic performance and has a limited amount of funding.
 If you indicated you were interested in work-study on your FAFSA, but were not given a work-study award, check with our office to see if you qualify.

-If you don’t qualify for the work-study program, you may still want to attend the Student Employment Fairs.
+If you don’t qualify for the work-study program, you may still want to attend the Part-time Job Fair.
 There, you will find opportunities for part-time on-campus as well as off-campus positions.
 These fairs are designed to bring in employers specifically looking to hire college students for part-time work.
-You may also search the Career Center's Rowdy Jobs for non-work-study positions.
+You may also search the Career Center’s Job bank system Handshake for other non-work-study opportunities.

-The best way to find open work-study positions is by registering with the Career Center's Rowdy Jobs.
+The best way to find open work-study positions is by registering with the Career Center’s Job bank system Handshake.
 There, you can upload your resume, search for positions, and send your resume directly to the hiring manager.
 Most offices looking to hire prefer this method of applying, though some may specify other preferences.
-You may also attend one of the Student Employment Fairs held several times per year.
-These Student Employment Fairs will offer both work-study and non-work-study openings to UTSA students.
-Contact the Career Center for information about the next Student Employment Fair.
+You may also attend one of the Part-time Job Fairs held several times per year.
+These Part-time Job Fairs will offer both work-study and non-work-study openings to UTSA students.
+Contact the Career Center for information about the next Part-time Job Fair.

 Work-study jobs are primarily on-campus, in various environments.
 Duties can range from answering the phone to developing web pages for the department, depending on individual department needs.
 The off-campus jobs we currently offer include Rowdy Corps and the Roadrunner Reader program.
 Rowdy Corps is a community service-based program that allows UTSA students working in non-profit or government agencies to commit their time at selected community-based agencies outside of the university.
 The Roadrunner Reader program allows UTSA students to tutor elementary students around San Antonio in reading and mathematics.